EllieKajbaf/Project_history/README.md

 3. Considering the overall score, comparing developed and developing countries from various continents.
 4. What countries are in the top or bottom 10% than the absolute maximum and minimums?

+Instructions to produce the figures:
+1- Figure 1.
+Mean and Standard division for each goal score To produce this figure, I used code : Mean_tsd.ipynb To test that : mean_std_analysis_function.py,
+                and : test_mean_std_analysis_function.py

+2- Figure 2.
+Minimum value for each goal.
+  To produce this figure, I used code : Min_goal_scores.ipynb To test that: min_countries.py
+               and : test_min_countries.py

+3- Figure 3.
+Maximum values for each goal.
+ To produce this figure, I used code : max_countries.ipynb To test that: max_countries_function.py
+               and : test_max_countries_function.py

+4- Figure 4.
+The number of countries above mean for each goal.
+ To produce this figure, I used code :  above_mean_countries.ipynb To test that: above_mean_countries_function.py
+              and: test_above_mean_countries_function.py

+5- Figure 5.
+The number of countries below the mean value for each goal.
+ To produce this figure, I used code : below_mean_countries.ipynb To test that: below_mean_countries_function.py
+              and:  test_below_mean_countries_function.py

+6- Figure 6.
+Right: The number of countries above quantile 90.
+Left: Distribution of countries.
+ To produce this figure, I used code : quantile_90_countries.ipynb To test that: quantile_90_countries_function.py
+              and:  test_quantile_90_countries_function.py

+7- Figure 7.
+Right: Distribution of countries.
+Left: The number of countries below quantile 10.
+To produce this figure, I used code : quantile_10_countries.ipynb To test that: quantile_10_countries_function.py
+              and:  test_quantile_10_countries_function.py

+8- Figure 8.
+Comparing the 'No Poverty Goal Score’ with the 'Good Health and Wellbeing Score’.
+To produce this figure, I used code : relationship_between_NoPoverty_GoodHealth.ipynb

+9- Figure 9.
+Comparing the ‘Quality Education’ with the ‘Gender Equality’.
+To produce this figure, I used code : relationship_between_QualityEducation_GenderEquality.ipynb

+10- Figure 10, 5 specific countries, including developed and developing countries from 5 different continents.
+To produce this figure, I used code : countries_various_continents.ipynb